LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Image lacks alt attribute or alternative

-The circular image on the home page (which is just some rubbish blue graphic with some laptops in the circle, looking kinda techy) lacks an `alt` attribute, so fails  1.1.1 Text Alternatives
+The circular image on the home page (which is just some rubbish blue graphic with some laptops in the circle, looking kinda techy) lacks an `alt` attribute, so fails  1.1.1 Text Alternatives.

+##### How to find

+Axe actually finds this one, for us.
+Using a screen reader would also give us a decent clue and the HTML validator is still useful for this, as the `alt` attribute is required on an image, even if it is a null value.
+I use the [Web Developer extension in Chrome](https://chromewebstore.google.com/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm), to quickly send a page to the validator as it finds many HTML violations, some of which are accessibility failures.

 ##### Solution